 Baking Soda (known as bicarbonate soda in some places)

 Buffered Saline Solution – You can find this in the eye care aisle.
 Make sure it is the buffered saline.
 In the States this will contain boric acid, but the one I bought here in Canada doesn’t have boric acid or sodium borate listed in the ingredients.
 It still worked though!
+That’s why we love this recipe so much.
+I have EXTREMELY sensitive skin and this recipe is so gentle.
+I love that it is liquid starch, borax and detergent free.
+But even if your buffered saline lists boric acid or sodium borate, I’ve heard wonderful things from readers about how nice the slime is for sensitive skin.

 You may wish to use safety glasses, gloves, smocks, etc. Use common sense and appropriate safety precautions at all times when doing science.
 Consider your child’s age and abilities when deciding if an activity is appropriate for them.